rails-engine/workflow_core/README.md

 WorkflowCore is originally designed for Business Process Management (BPM), in this scenario:

-- Workflows are usually defined by users in runtime
+- Workflows are usually defined by users idynamically
 - Task may tight with application features
+- May meet some special or weird requirements

 WorkflowCore is based on [Workflow Net](http://mlwiki.org/index.php/Workflow_Nets) technique, and only providing essential features for a workflow engine.